cyrillef/node-red-node-forge/README.md

 ## Developer section only

+For Windows - Install all the required tools and configurations using Microsoft's windows-build-tools using npm install --global --production windows-build-tools from an elevated PowerShell or CMD.exe (run as Administrator).

+Then

 - Clone Node-red repo: ```git clone https://github.com/node-red/node-red.git```
 - Clone this repo: ```git clone https://github.com/cyrillef/node-red-node-forge.git```
 - ```cd node-red-node-forge```